BDC Hamburger Icon

 Compelling

-The word “compelling” is defined as evoking interest or attention in an irresistible way.
+“Compelling” is defined as evoking interest or attention in an irresistible way.
 It’s also the opposite of boring.
-From the marketing angle, your brand messaging needs to capture your audience’s attention (and, of course, that it doesn’t bore them like those hundreds of cookie-cutter pitches they are bombarded with daily).
+For effective marketing, your brand messaging needs to capture your audience’s attention and not bore them like the hundreds of cookie-cutter advertising pitches they are bombarded with every day.

-How do you do that?
-At a time when people’s attention spans are so short, what are you doing to ensure that your marketing message or the content you create resonates genuinely with your clients in a convincing, robust and credible way?
-It is important to understand what your clients are interested in and offer them a compelling reason to notice you.
+At a time when consumers’ attention spans are so short, carefully consider what you can do to ensure that the marketing messages you create resonate genuinely with your clients in a convincing, robust, and credible way.
+It’s vital to understand what your ideal clients are interested in and offer them a compelling reason to notice your brand.

-If your content is quickly forgotten — or, worse, not noticed — it’s a red flag that you’re doing something wrong.
-Here’s how you can fix that:
+If your marketing is quickly forgotten — or, worse, not noticed — it’s a red flag that you’re doing something wrong.
+Here are the steps to fix that:

-• Dig deeper into your marketing metrics from a recent campaign.
+• Dig deeper into your marketing metrics from a recent campaign to study what worked and what didn’t.

-• Evaluate how much or how little you’ve achieved your goals.
+• Evaluate how much or how little you’ve achieved your goals and how you may need to course-correct.

-• Conduct customer research and/or surveys to determine your customers’ biggest pain points and challenges.
+• Conduct customer research, including surveys, to determine your customers’ biggest pain points and challenges.

-• Collect relevant data and turn them into actionable insights.
+• Collect relevant data and turn it into actionable insights.
+Big data can help small businesses grow if they know how to harness it.

 • Create marketing campaigns based on those insights.

-• Test the effectiveness of your content.
-Your readers will indicate what they like by responding, sharing and taking action.
-The content that fetches the best results will tell you what type of content you should write and share in the future.
+• Test the effectiveness of your marketing content.
+Your following will indicate what they like by responding, sharing, and taking action.
+The campaigns that fetch the best results will tell you how you should focus your future efforts.

 Consistent

-Marketing requires a consistent drumbeat to steadily build up your firm’s awareness and credibility.
-You can’t expect overnight results and you certainly can’t expect to get thousands of followers despite never posting a second article on your LinkedIn page.
-When it comes to your marketing efforts, frequency matters a lot, but what’s even more critical is ensuring that everything about your brand looks, feels and sounds consistent.
+Marketing requires a consistent drumbeat to steadily build up your brand’s awareness and credibility.
+You can’t expect overnight results, and you certainly can’t expect to get thousands of followers despite never posting a single article on your company’s LinkedIn page.
+Frequency matters a lot when it comes to your marketing efforts, but it’s even more critical to ensure that everything about your brand looks, feels, and sounds consistent.

-Often, companies struggle in this area.
-They throw different (and inconsistent) messages against the wall to see what sticks.
-Unfortunately, this confuses your customers and leaves your company with brand awareness and identity issues.
-In contrast, when your target customers hear the same core message several times, they are more likely to spread the word how you want.
+Businesses often struggle in that area.
+They throw different and inconsistent messages against the wall to see what sticks.
+Unfortunately little does, and it confuses your customers and leaves your company with brand awareness and identity issues.
+In contrast, when your target customers hear the same core message several times, they are more likely to understand your brand and spread the word.

 FYIDid you know

-A content audit is a great place to start.
-Assess blog posts, whitepapers, bylines, case studies, social media posts and other forms of content to check if every aspect of your brand’s presence looks and feels consistent across every channel.
-Also, check for consistency in every customer touch point: email signatures, business cards, letterhead, invoices, envelopes, fax sheets and all other things related to your brand.
+If you’re unsure whether your branding and marketing efforts have been consistent, a content audit is a great place to start.
+Assess company blog posts, whitepapers, bylines, case studies, social media posts, and other forms of content to check if every aspect of your brand’s presence looks and feels consistent across every channel.
+Also, look for consistency in all customer-facing material: email signatures, business cards, letterhead, invoices, envelopes, fax sheets, and all other things related to your brand.

 Cohesive

-Your clients find you and interact with your company in a variety of ways, including public relations, social media, websites, videos, email, sales meetings and events.
-However, your efforts across all marketing channels should create a cohesive story.
+Customers likely find you and interact with your company in a variety of ways, including through public relations, social media, websites, videos, email, sales meetings, and events.
+Your efforts across all marketing channels, however, should create a cohesive story.

-This doesn’t mean repeating the same message mindlessly over and over again, in a way that borders on spamming.
-Instead, it’s about finding the central theme that will resonate with your clients and then carrying that golden thread throughout your campaign.
-Simply put, presenting a marketing campaign that isn’t thematically united is like arriving at a party wearing mismatched clothes: People may notice you but won’t take you seriously.
+That doesn’t mean repeating the same message mindlessly over and over again in a way that borders on spamming.
+Instead, it’s about finding the central theme that will resonate with your clients and then carrying that golden thread throughout every touchpoint.
+Simply put, presenting a marketing campaign that isn’t thematically united is like arriving at a party wearing mismatched clothes: People may notice you, but they won’t take you seriously and are likely to be confused about what point you’re trying to make.
+With cohesive marketing, there’s a throughline connecting all representations of your brand.

-The three C’s of marketing will help you develop solid engagement strategies and highly relatable content to capture mindshare, build market share effectively and dominate your industry.
+In today’s rapidly changing marketplace, the customer may seem like a moving target, constantly flitting among different channels and displaying an incredibly diverse range of behaviors and preferences.
+But the C’s of marketing will help you develop solid engagement strategies and highly relatable content to capture mindshare, build market share effectively, and dominate your industry.

-Stacey Danheiser contributed to this article.
-Some source interviews were conducted for a previous version of this article.
+Kimberlee Leonard and Stacey Danheiser contributed to this article.
+Source interviews were conducted for a previous version of this article.

 Did you find this content helpful?